zont/gulp-usemin/README.md

 Default alternate search path for files.
 Can be overridden by the alternate search path option for a given block.

 #### any pipelineId
-Type: `Array`
+Type: `Function`

 If exist used for modify files.
-If does not contain string 'concat', then it added as first member of pipeline
+Each pipeline gets input stream and concat task, except for html.
+Function is called separately on demand for each block.

+### 'other' pipelineId
+Type: `Function`

+Special pipeline for files not matched by any block, but passed to asssets stream.

+### assetsStream
+Type: `Function`

+Stream constructor (works with lazypipe) of assets stream.
+When passed, usemin search for files requested by blocks inside this stream instead on filesystem.

+### debugStreamFiles
+Type: `Boolean`
+Default: false

+Show paths of all files passed to assets stream in console.

 #### outputRelativePath
 Type: `String`